truher/frc-test/cv1/safety.md

 L_{WVS}^{EL} = 6300 \times \alpha^{-1} = 36 KW m^{-2} sr^{-1} \textrm{(at 10 mm, pathological case)}
 $$

-Our calculated radiance is __fifty times__ the pathological limit, so this case is a problem.
-Even the __average__ radiance in the non-pathological case is almost a problem.
+Our calculated radiance is  __exceeds this limit__ for the pathological case.
+Even the __average__ radiance in the non-pathological case almost exceeds the limit.

 ## Blue-light photochemical retinal hazard (300 - 700 nm)